mythuim/no-banker/README.md

-# NoBanker — Old School RuneScape Inventory & Equipment Manager
+# Old School RuneScape Inventory & Equipment Manager

-Manage your **OSRS** gear, inventory and looting bag without ever touching a bank.
+Manage your **OSRS** Equipment, Inventory and Looting Bag without ever touching a bank.
 NoBanker is built for players who want to quickly save, share, and tweak their setups — anytime, anywhere, on any device.

----

 ## ✨ Features
 - 🛡 **Equipment Manager** — Customize your gear layout exactly how you want it.